-If D.R.
-Horton defaults on its obligations under the Participation Contract (subject to notice and cure periods), including failing to pay any monetary obligation or meet any obligation outlined in the contract, ASLD may seek actual damages, specific performance, or injunctive relief.
-However, ASLD can only terminate the Participation Contract and the Certificate of Purchase if D.R.
-Horton defaults on its payment obligations, fails to complete required project entitlements, or does not meet the sales requirements summarized above.
-If the Participation Contract is terminated, any money paid by D.R.
-Horton up to that point will be forfeited.
-Pursuant to the Brookfield Purchase Agreement and the Mortgage, the Developer has certain rights to cure defaults under the Participation Contract.
+If Developer defaults on its obligations under the Participation Contract (subject to notice and cure periods), including failing to pay any monetary obligation or meet any obligation outlined in the contract, ASLD may seek actual damages, specific performance, or injunctive relief.
+However, ASLD can only terminate the Participation Contract and the Certificate of Purchase if Developer defaults on its payment obligations, fails to complete required project entitlements, or does not meet the sales requirements summarized above.
+If the Participation Contract is terminated, any money paid by Developer up to that point will be forfeited.